WELCOME TO ST. TERESA OF AVILA SCHOOL

 Sacrament of Confirmation

-Every year, the Sacrament of Confirmation is available to the 8th grade students of St. Teresa of Avila Parish.
+The Sacrament of Confirmation is available this year to the 7th and 8th grade students of St. Teresa of Avila Parish.
 Special preparation is taken by all students through school or through the PSR program.
 Students participate in community service and a retreat is held prior to Confirmation in preparation of the sacrament.
+This school year, Confirmation will take place on Wednesday, February 21 at 7:00 p.m. with Bishop Binzer.

 Throughout the school year students participate in community service projects that foster their personal and spiritual growth.
 Projects include canned food drives, classroom pen pals with the elderly and spirit day donations for various charities or organizations.